In Part 9 of the Enterprise Act 2002 (c 40) (information), after section 241 insert—

 (1) A public authority which holds prescribed information to which section 237 applies may disclose that information to any person—

 (a) for the purposes of, or in connection with, prescribed civil proceedings (including prospective proceedings) in the United Kingdom or elsewhere, or

 (b) for the purposes of obtaining legal advice in relation to such proceedings, or

-(c) otherwise for the purposes of establishing, enforcing or defending legal rights that are or may be the subject of such proceedings.
+(c) otherwise for the purposes of establishing, enforcing or defending legal rights that are

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 Fiduciary DutiesWho is a fiduciary?There is no comprehensive list of the relationships which give rise to the existence of fiduciary duties under common law.
 Some relationships are automatically fiduciary, eg those between trustee and beneficiary, solicitor and client, principal and agent, business